The temporary fix

-Lisa came to their home, prepared to measure the space, draw up a plan and show them some possible layouts.
+Lisa came to their home, prepared to measure the space, draw up a plan, and show them some possible layouts.
 She brought a selection of samples to help navigate them through the “big picture” process of creating personal storage solutions.

-Some typical questions she asked were, “How do you want to use the space?”
-And, “What does it need to accommodate?”
+Some typical questions she asked were, “How do you want to use the space?” and, “What does it need to accommodate?”

 The Kerrs wanted the two spaces separated.
-They wanted the linen closet to be enclosed an only accessible from the hallway.
+They wanted the linen closet to be enclosed and only accessible from the hallway.
 The master closet had to have room for all their clothing storage and room to change in.

 They requested the following features for their closet: